cal-cs184-student/sp23-proj-webpage-hiro/project1/project1.md

 <img src="./images/half_zigzag.jpg" width="300" height="300">

 The above images shows an example of the execution.
-We would start our inner loop at the left border, then break on the orange pixel and skip the rest of the line.
+We would start our inner loop at the left border, then break on the orange pixel and skip the rest of the row.

 Here is an comparison of run time for some example images with optimization on and off.
 All run times are average of three runs.
 |File Name|No Optimization|Loop Reordering|Early Break and Loop Reordering|